elboukai/detection-of-verified-claims-tutorial/README.md

 If you would like to evaluate if for your data, other feature combinations may yield better results, do the following:

 1. Prepare a goldstandard file (`gold.tsv`) for your query listing correct matches. ...TODO... format?
-2. Run SimBa with various combinations.
+2. Run SimBa with the feature combinations you would like to evaluate.
 3. Use CLEF's evaluation script to compute MAP@k scores.    ...TODO... how?